bodhiproject/bodhi-electron/README.md

 3. Run the executable

 # Updating UI Files
-1. In UI repo, `npm run build` to build the UI files
+1. In the bodhi-ui repo, `npm run build` to build the UI files.

-2. Copy all the files in `bodhi-ui/build` folder to `bodhi-graphql/ui`
+2. Copy all the files in `bodhi-ui/build` folder to `bodhi-electron/ui`